BaiyangZhang/oldBlog/_posts/2023-09-22-Mathematical-Economics.md

 **Textbooks and References:**

-1. “*Fundamental Methods of Mathematical Economics*” by Chaing and Wainwright
+1. “*Fundamental Methods of Mathematical Economics*” by Chiang and Wainwright

 2. “*Introduction to Probability*” by Grinstead and Snell